nikitavoloboev/data/tools/email.md

 - [Groups.io](https://groups.io/) - Email Groups, Supercharged.
 - [Inbox Shield](https://leavemealone.app/shield/) - Easily screen which emails land in your inbox and stay focused on what matters.
 - [email-seems-valid](https://github.com/Earnifi/email-seems-valid) - Offline email validation - JS or TS.
+- [MailCatcher](https://mailcatcher.me/) - Runs a super simple SMTP server which catches any message sent to it to display in a web interface. ([Code](https://github.com/sj26/mailcatcher))